Canada Christian College: Proposal for and rejection of university status

-McVety responded to these objections, saying that “the college, its president, staff, and faculty value all individuals, including the LGBTQ community.”
+McVety responded to these objections, saying that "the college, its president, staff, and faculty value all individuals, including the LGBTQ community."

 Ford was accused of giving McVety a quid pro quo and granting the Canada Christian College university status as a reward for McVety's past political support of Ford's leadership campaign as well as of his Progressive Conservative government.
 Opposition Leader Andrea Horwath alleged "a backroom deal" between Ford and McVety.

-Responding to these accusations, McVety stated that “this Ontario legislation is based upon fairness, not favouritism.
+Responding to these accusations, McVety stated that "this Ontario legislation is based upon fairness, not favouritism.
 It is an initiative that does nothing more than correct a systemic problem plaguing some long-standing degree-granting institutions that are called colleges, and not universities."
-He further said that “it is sad that the NDP and MPP Kathleen Wynne would recklessly damage the lives of hundreds of students and thousands of graduates with mindless, hateful name calling, all while reading directly from a disreputable source, Wikipedia.”
+He further said that "it is sad that the NDP and MPP Kathleen Wynne would recklessly damage the lives of hundreds of students and thousands of graduates with mindless, hateful name calling, all while reading directly from a disreputable source, Wikipedia."

 The Ontario government was also criticized for introducing the bill without the Postsecondary Education Quality Assessment Board (PEQAB) having completed review of the college's request to create new Bachelor of Arts and Bachelor of Science degree programs or its request to change its name to the Canada University and School of Graduate Theological Studies.
-Liberal leader Steven Del Duca said “it certainly looks suspicious, which is troubling” that the government would introduce enabling legislation before the college has even been approved by the PEQAB.
+Liberal leader Steven Del Duca said "it certainly looks suspicious, which is troubling" that the government would introduce enabling legislation before the college has even been approved by the PEQAB.

-Speaking about the proposed name change, McVety stated that “It is unconscionable for students, the majority of whom are visible minorities or new Canadians, to have their hard-earned Bachelor, Master and Doctoral degrees marginalized due to outdated naming practices.”
+Speaking about the proposed name change, McVety stated that "It is unconscionable for students, the majority of whom are visible minorities or new Canadians, to have their hard-earned Bachelor, Master and Doctoral degrees marginalized due to outdated naming practices."

-Financial information submitted to the PEQAB as part of the college's application for university status revealed that Charles McVety and his son, Ryan, were given six-figure loans from the college's charitable funds - owing $860,000 by the end of 2019 — and that these funds were allegedly used to buy jet skis and vehicles - leading to questions being asked in the Ontario Legislative Assembly as well as a lengthy report in the Toronto Star as to how the college's charitable funds were being used.
+Private financial information submitted to the PEQAB as part of the college's application for university status revealed that Charles McVety and his son, Ryan, were given six-figure loans from the college's charitable funds—owing $860,000 by the end of 2019—and that these funds were allegedly used to buy jet skis and vehicles—leading to questions being asked in the Ontario Legislative Assembly as well as a lengthy report in the Toronto Star as to how the college's charitable funds were being used.

-The college, responded to these allegations, stating, "“The college, in its application, gave financial information under the promised terms that it would remain confidential.
-Any such information was improperly posted...The college will provide answers concerning its financial statements to an appropriate authority when requested.”
+The college responded to these allegations, stating, "The college, in its application, gave financial information under the promised terms that it would remain confidential.
+Any such information was improperly posted...The college will provide answers concerning its financial statements to an appropriate authority when requested."